Welcome to today's edition of the Rush 24-7 podcast.

 We ought not kill him.

-Here's just a sample from a salafist chat room.
+Here's just a sample from a Salafist chat room.

-All you have to do is play to their ethics or lead them to believe that we are simple minded.
+All you have to do is play to their ethics or lead them to believe that we are simple-minded.

-When in fact, the ideology that recruited him was responsible for the jihad he chose to practice, not his parents, not an orphanage, and not a lack of money.
+First, he dramatized his personal life to the extreme, leading some to believe that his past was the root cause for his violent choices, when in fact, the ideology that recruited him was responsible for the jihad he chose to practice, not his parents, not an orphanage, and not a lack of money.

 The people that recruited him are responsible.

-The ideologists, the jihadists, the Al-Qaeda types, whoever.
+The ideologists, the jihadists, the al-Qaeda types, whoever.

-And they were not on trial in his trial in that courtroom, and that's what's wrong with this.
+And they were not on trial in that courtroom.

-Indeed, one Al-Qaeda man, initial member of the 9-11 terror raid, single-handedly outmaneuvered the jury, the court, and potentially the public.
+Indeed, one al-Qaeda man, initial member of the 9-11 terror raid, single-handedly outmaneuvered the jury, the court, and potentially the public.

 Instead of trying the criminal ideology he acted on behalf, America fell into the trap of struggling with itself as a merciful or revengeful society.